cncf/wg-serverless/workflow/spec/spec.md

   "type": "object",
   "properties": {
     "expression": {
-      "description": "Boolean expression evaluated against state's data output.
+      "description": "Boolean expression evaluated against tasks data output.
 Must evaluate to true for the transition to be valid", "$ref": "#/definitions/expression"
     },
     "produceEvent": {
       "description": "Reference one of the defined events by name and set its data", "$ref": "#/definitions/produceevent"
     },
-    "nextState": {
+    "nextTask": {
       "type": "string",
-      "description": "State to transition to next",
+      "description": "Task to transition to next",
       "minLength": 1
     }
   },
   "required": [
-    "nextState"
+    "nextTask"
   ]
 }
 ```